earthly/website/blog/_posts/2022-07-20-terraform-lambda.md

 <div class="notice--info notice--big">
 ## Understanding Terraform Resources

+A resource is a declarative bit of HCL describing a piece of infrastructure.
 In the first line, you can see the keyword `resource` followed by `aws_ecr_repository` and `foo`.
-This is how you declare a terraform resource and a resource is a declarative thing you want to setup in terraform.
+This is how you declare a terraform resource.
 The first string is the resource type, `aws_ecr_repository` in this example and the second thing is the name you want to give it.
 The name is for your own reference and I'll be using it to refer to specific resources from within other resources coming very soon.

 Everything after that is a property of the resource and this whole thing is being written in HCL, HashiCorp configuration language.
 But as I mentions before, we won't be getting to deep into HCL.